fmtlib/fmt/doc/api.md

 # API Reference

-The {fmt} library API consists of the following parts:
+The {fmt} library API consists of the following components:

 - [`fmt/base.h`](#base-api): the base API providing main formatting functions for `char`/UTF-8 with C++20 compile-time checks and minimal dependencies